deckhouse/virtualization/docs/USER_GUIDE.md

 ```

 After the VM is created or updated, the USB device is attached to the specified virtual machine.

-> The USB device is automatically passed through over the network (USBIP) to the node where the virtual machine runs.
-You don't have to place the VM manually on the same node as the device.

-> **Important:** During a VM migration, the USB device briefly disconnects and reconnects on the new node at the moment the VM switches over.
-If the migration fails, the device stays on the old node.

-You can attach a USB device to a running VM and detach it without stopping the machine.

 Infrastructure requirements, USBIP port limits, and device discovery on nodes are described in the [admin guide](./admin_guide.html#usb-devices).